How will these two guitars stand against each other?

 Though the Yamaha FG830 is made from common wood materials, it comes with a new scalloped X-bracing feature.
 What this does is it brings out the guitar’s natural and punchy sound without compromising its durability standards, of which the brand is famously known for.

-The Seagull S6 is regarded as the brand’s best-selling guitar which features a top cedar, wild cherry back and sides, rosewood fingerboard, and maple neck.
-Judging from the materials used to build this guitar, we can really say that the Seagull S6 Original is a first-rate construction guitar.
+The Seagull S6 is regarded as the brand’s best-selling acoustic guitar which features a top cedar, wild cherry back and sides, rosewood fingerboard, and maple neck.
+Judging from the materials used to build this acoustic guitar, we can really say that the Seagull S6 Original is a first-rate construction guitar.

 Advantages Over Each Other